 Quad believes that its distinct corporate culture, which evolved from a core set of values conceived by the late founder Harry V. Quadracci, drives thoughtful decision-making, especially with regard to its disciplined approach to managing operations, creating solutions that redefine print in a multichannel media marketplace, and better positioning the Company to prevail in the dynamic and competitive printing industry.
 The Company fosters an entrepreneurial environment by inspiring and empowering employees to own projects and enact solutions that advance the Company's goals.
 Employees in the United States also may have a beneficial ownership interest in Quad through Company stock held in the Quad/Graphics, Inc. Employee Stock Ownership Plan ("ESOP"), enhancing their sense of ownership.
 The Company believes this sense of employee engagement and distinct corporate culture drives its disciplined approach to all aspects of its business.

 The Company demonstrates its commitment to employee engagement in a variety of ways, including the following:

-- Offering employees a competitive compensation and benefits package; - Providing employees with a safe work environment with robust safety training and accountability programs; - Offering continuous learning and career advancement opportunities, such as through registered mechanical and electrical apprenticeship programs, youth apprenticeship programs, the Company's own Accelerated Career Training program for production employees, digital media training, affinity groups and leadership development training; - Promoting employee health and wellness through a variety of personal improvement programs and facilities, including the Company's own QuadMed primary care clinics; - Acting on employee feedback garnered through regular surveys and open forums at department and company-wide meetings; - Offering an employee referral program and investing in technology and improved processes to facilitate an easy hiring and on-boarding process; and - Fostering pride through employee recognition programs, employee and family events, community outreach activities and support, a history of environmental commitments, such as effective management of resources and reducing waste, and adhering to a published code of ethics.
+• Offering employees a competitive compensation and benefits package;

+- Providing employees with a safe work environment with robust safety training and accountability programs; - Offering continuous learning and career advancement opportunities, such as through registered mechanical and electrical apprenticeship programs, youth apprenticeship programs, the Company's own Accelerated Career Training program for production employees, digital media training, business resource groups and leadership development training; - Offering business resource groups-including The Circle for women launched in 2016, and the Frontline for military veterans launched in 2019, with additional groups expected to be launched in future years-to promote diversity and inclusion and provide the Company with feedback on ways to enhance the employee experience through the development and improvement of current policies that help Quad remain their employer of choice; - Promoting employee health and wellness through a variety of personal improvement programs and facilities, including the Company's own full-service QuadMed primary care clinics; - Acting on employee feedback garnered through regular surveys and open forums at department and company-wide meetings; - Offering an employee referral program and investing in technology and improved processes to facilitate an easy hiring and on-boarding process; and - Fostering pride through employee recognition programs; employee and family events; long-standing focus on corporate social responsibility, including community outreach activities and support, and environmental sustainability efforts, such as effective management of resources and reducing waste; and adhering to a published code of ethics.

 Quad is led by an experienced management team with a proven track record in the printing industry that is committed to preserving the Company's values-based culture.
 The senior management team includes entrepreneurially minded leaders with a long tenure at Quad mixed with strategic new hires or leaders from recent acquisitions, further supplemented by managers and employees committed to advancing print and marketing solutions in coordination with the ever-evolving multichannel media landscape.
-The Company believes the experience and stability of senior management, paired with next-generation talent, will contribute to its long-term success as it continues its path forward in Quad 3.0.
+The Company believes the experience and stability of senior management, paired with next-generation talent, will contribute to its long-term success as it continues its path forward as a marketing solutions partner with a strong foundation in print.